Noise statistics in a fast digital radio receiver: the Bedlam backend for the Parkes Radio Telescope: Excursion rates

 The significance of an event detected in a stochastic signal is dependent upon the expected rate of false detections, given the characteristics of the signal.
 Here we consider the case of pulse-like events, involving an excursion beyond some high threshold, in a Gaussian random signal with an arbitrary spectrum, and find the expected rate of such excursions.

 We give the excursion rate for a raw digital signal (i.e. after sampling, but before further digital processing) in section~\ref{sec:exrate_rawsig}, and after perfect interpolation (i.e. for a continuous signal) in section~\ref{sec:exrate_interpsig}.
-These results are known, but the working provides a useful foundation for sections~\ref{sec:exrate_env} and~\ref{sec:exrate_interpenv}, in which we derive the equivalent results for the signal envelope (as described in section~\ref{sec:phase-searching}).
+The excursion rate for the signal envelope (as defined in section~\ref{sec:phase-searching}) is given in section~\ref{sec:exrate_env}; and a new result for the interpolated signal envelope, based on the previous results, is derived in section~\ref{sec:exrate_interpenv}.

 The excursion rates given here are one-sided, beyond a positive threshold only, following the convention of \citet{rice1944,rice1945}.
 For a Gaussian signal, the two-sided excursion rates will be exactly twice these values.
 The signal envelope is always positive, so for it the distinction is unimportant.